8.1.3 Optimisation Options

 The ‘-Olevel’ option sets find’s optimisation level to level.
 The default optimisation level is 1.

-At certain optimisation levels, find reorders tests to speed up execution while preserving the overall effect; that is, predicates with side effects are not reordered relative to each other.
+At certain optimisation levels (but not by default), find reorders tests to speed up execution while preserving the overall effect; that is, predicates with side effects are not reordered relative to each other.
 The optimisations performed at each optimisation level are as follows.

 0